-A few brief moments of silence, before a few students dared to say anything.
-Although, the comments were mostly reserved about our comatose teacher as a handful of other students brave enough stood out of their desks and approached her fallen body, making a number of comments and calling out to her.
+A few brief moments of silence, before a few students dared to say anything about Ms Fujimura.
+Eventually, a handful of other students brave enough stood out of their desks and approached her fallen body, making a number of comments and calling out to her.

 "She isn't moving…"